 There is still a number of SNOMED CT® fully specified terms as well as preferred terms that are actually given in the plural form – especially in terms that represent grouper concepts like procedures relating to eating and drinking, but these are in the process of being changed.

-Question to be considered: Is the use of plural absolutely necessary in order to convey the meaning of the concept?
-(Until further notice, it is recommended to comply with the source language conventions for plurality or singularity.)
+Question to be considered: Is the use of plural absolutely necessary in order to convey the meaning of the concept? in some cases I think this is the case (Until further notice, it is recommended to comply with the source language conventions for plurality or singularity.)

-Lower case versus upper case letters
+4.3.7Lower case versus upper case letters

 In general, all terms should use lower case letters.
 This is in concordance with the ISO Terminology Standard 704, where a lower case letter in the first word of the term is recommended, unless it is an eponym, a universal scientific term (see section 4.3.1), or a proper name.
 The general rules of the target language regarding lower versus upper case letters, should also be followed (e.g. nouns in the German language).